greena13/redux-and-the-rest/README.md

 itemStateBuilder.setStatusType(customStatusType).setMetadata({ type: 'CUSTOM' });
 ```

-Items inherit the state and metadata of their collection, unless explicitly set.
-Similarly, collections inherit these values from their resource unless explicitly set.
+Items inherit the state and metadata of their list, unless explicitly set.
+Similarly, lists inherit these values from their resource unless explicitly set.

 **Note** It is strongly recommended that you set the syncedAt value for your initial state, to allow the `canFallbackToOldValues()` helper to function correctly.